Rybeau-University/COSC428Project/README.md

 ## Running the Demo
 To run a demo of the program run the command `bash analysis.sh` in the terminal.
 This will run a demo of the program using the two videos contained in the demo folder.
-The output of the demo will be in the root directory of this project.
+The output of the demo will be in the root directory of the project.

 ## Running with Other Videos
 The command in within analysis.sh can be adjusted to take other videos as input.